 With this in mind, Immunity Therapy Center is proud to offer a full range of alternative treatments to help individuals manage various types of cancer.
-This includes stem cell therapy, biomagnetic therapy, immunotherapy treatment, enzyme therapy, laser treatment, and regenerative cell therapy.
+This includes stem cell therapy, biomagnetic therapy, immunotherapy treatment, systemic enzyme therapy, laser treatment, and regenerative cell therapy.
 For adrenal cancer, we offer chelation therapy.
 A procedure usually conducted for metal poisoning, chelation therapy benefits include eliminating toxic substances that weigh down the adrenal glands.

 We’re committed to providing each patient with a customized cancer care plan structured around their diagnosis and unique health needs.
 Get in touch with us at Immunity Therapy Center for more information or to schedule a free consultation.

 Written By: Dr. Adolfo Carrillo